maybites/TextureSharing/README.md

 2. Open Blender > Menu >  Preferences > Add-ons > search for and enable the 'TextureSharing' add-on

-3. Press the button to install the SpoutGL or syphon-python library via pip.
+3. If available, press the button to install the SpoutGL or syphon-python library via pip.

+4. Press the button to install the NDI library via pip.

-4. Once the library is installed, disable and reenable the addon.
+5. Once the library is installed, disable and reenable the addon.

-5. Save and close preferences.
+6. Save and close preferences.

 ## Usage